Ev-23WDA/my-photography-page/README.md

 [view Website Link ] (http://127.0.0.1:5500/index.html)

 # The Why
-To raise awareness of the need to keep exercising by just simple running.
+To raise awareness of the need to go out and enjoy the outdoors at the same time as learning and improving a new skill, photography.
 Made the website so everyone may see the times and places and join the whenever possible.

 # The Bussines Goal